encore428/BECapstone/README.md

     express-openapi-validator(https://github.com/cdimascio/express-openapi-validator#readme)</li>
 <li>Have a cronjob that update a global counter in the application on how many tasks have been completed for the entire user
     base every 5 minutes</li>
-<li>Have a public socket endpoint that would push updates on the above-mentioned counter whenever it’s updated</li>
+<li>Have a public socket endpoint that would push updates on the above-mentioned counter whenever it's updated</li>
 </ul>